Luexks/reassembly_modding_by_example/src/always_fire_weapons_as_decorations.md

 ## Frag Rings
 Here is an example of a basic frag ring you could make for a generator:

-1st stage: spread just above 180° is used to center the frag.
+1st stage: invisible anti-FSP stage with spread just above 180° is used to center the frag.

-2nd stage: each bullet is split into 20 more in a uniform spiral which are sent outwards.
-Bullets are multiplied in this stage instead of having `burstyness=1` and a high `roundsPerBurst` on the first stage to avoid having a more opaque initial frag spawn pile (which cannot be entirely removed).
+2nd stage: invisible stage of a 20-round burst in a uniform spiral which are sent outwards.

 3rd stage: this is the stage visible to the player. `pattern=ABSOLUTE` is used to reset the bullet velocities, and `projectileSize`, `muzzleVel`, and `color` affect how the frag looks.
 ```lua